Skip to Content

 Since our feet perspire at different rates, too much creates hotspots due to moisture rubbing on the ankle.
 Using foot powder is another way to keep feet dry besides using a sock liner.

-Sprinkle a generous amount before putting in the sock liner or regular socks.
+Sprinkle a generous amount before putting in the sock liner or regular socks if your hiking boots rub ankle bone.

 What is foot powder?
 It is a specially formulated footcare product that helps to absorb moisture and combats odor.
 It keeps them cool and dry when wearing covered shoes.